Are you suffering from depression?

 - Choose to love myself.

 So why do I share all this?
-Because I want you to know that a lot of people understand your struggle.
+Because I want you to know that a lot of people understand your struggle with depression and suicidal thoughts.
 And the good news is that those who suffer from depression also describe how it feels to get to the other side.
 I’ve heard it described as leaving the winter season and moving into spring.
-So hold on because there is always the other side!
+So, hold on because there is always the other side!

 Someone said, “I’m so thankful that I held onto the faith that on the other side of the pain is something good.”